2023/07/26

 • The cell can maintain a necessary level of GC content by rearranging DNA in recombination during reproduction.

 • Sometimes this genome reorganization results in fused chromosomes.
-This leads to the reduced number of chromosomes.
+This leads to a reduced number of chromosomes.

 • After chromosome fusion there is a higher GC content in the centromere of the chromosome.